inverno-io/inverno-dist/README.md

 [log4j-2-config]: https://logging.apache.org/log4j/2.x/manual/configuration.html
 [apache-license]: https://www.apache.org/licenses/LICENSE-2.0

-# Winter Distribution
+# Inverno Distribution

-The Winter distribution provides a parent POM `io.winterframework.dist:winter-parent` and a BOM `io.winterframework.dist:winter-dependencies` for developing Winter components and applications.
+The Inverno distribution provides a parent POM `io.inverno.dist:inverno-parent` and a BOM `io.inverno.dist:inverno-dependencies` for developing Inverno components and applications.

-The parent POM inherits from the BOM which inherits from the [Winter OSS parent][winter-oss-parent] POM.
-It provides basic build configuration for building Winter components and applications, including dependency management and plugins configuration.
-It especially includes configuration for the [Winter Maven plugin][winter-tool-maven-plugin].
+The parent POM inherits from the BOM which inherits from the [Inverno OSS parent][inverno-oss-parent] POM.
+It provides basic build configuration for building Inverno components and applications, including dependency management and plugins configuration.
+It especially includes configuration for the [Inverno Maven plugin][inverno-tool-maven-plugin].

-The BOM specifies the [Winter core][winter-root] and [Winter modules][winter-mods-root] dependencies as well as OSS dependencies.
+The BOM specifies the [Inverno core][inverno-core-root] and [Inverno modules][inverno-mods-root] dependencies as well as OSS dependencies.

-The Winter distribution thus defines a consistent sets of dependencies and configuration for developing, building, packaging and distributing Winter components and applications.
-Upgrading the Winter framework version of a project boils down to upgrade the Winter distribution version which is the version of the Winter parent POM or the Winter BOM.
+The Inverno distribution thus defines a consistent sets of dependencies and configuration for developing, building, packaging and distributing Inverno components and applications.
+Upgrading the Inverno framework version of a project boils down to upgrade the Inverno distribution version which is the version of the Inverno parent POM or the Inverno BOM.

 ## Requirements

-The Winter framework requires [JDK][jdk] 14 or later and [Apache Maven][maven] 3.6.0 or later.
+The Inverno framework requires [JDK][jdk] 14 or later and [Apache Maven][maven] 3.6.0 or later.

-## Creating a Winter project
+## Creating an Inverno project

-The recommended way to start a new Winter project is to create a Maven project which inherits from the `io.winterframework.dist:winter-parent` project, we might also want to add a dependency to `io.winterframework:winter-core` in order to create a Winter module with IoC/DI:
+The recommended way to start a new Inverno project is to create a Maven project which inherits from the `io.inverno.dist:inverno-parent` project, we might also want to add a dependency to `io.inverno:inverno-core` in order to create an Inverno module with IoC/DI:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"